-Credit cards are a popular financing choice for small businesses and can help your business grow and prosper.
-You should select the best credit cards to manage your business finances, earn rewards you can utilize, and provide perks and benefits to make business travel more comfortable and productive.
+Credit cards are a popular financing choice for businesses and can help them grow and prosper.
+You should select a credit card that will allow you to manage your business finances, earn rewards you can utilize, and provide perks and benefits to make business travel more comfortable and productive.

 No matter the size or nature of your business, selecting the right credit card is essential.
 But where do you start?

 In this post, we’ve put together a collection of the best business credit cards available.
 These 10 options all have different strengths that will benefit businesses of all sizes and types.

 Take a peek at our overview table immediately below for an easy way to quickly compare cards.
 Then scroll down for details about each card as well as some information about how to select and apply for a business card.

 The 10 Best Business Credit Cards in 2022